 - Location of satellite dish antenna for the project. (if any)

-KEYNOTES NECESSITY FOR CHECKING OF BUILDING DRAWINGS
+CHECKLIST OF BUILDING DRAWINGS

 - Often, the site engineer requires types of building drawings for a particular work stage from the Architect.